TB9051FTG Single Brushed DC Motor Driver Carrier

 For drive-brake operation (also known as slow decay) with two PWM-capable control lines, the enable pins’ default states can be overridden (EN tied high and ENB tied low) to enable the driver; the adjacent VCC and GND pins provide convenient places to make these connections.
-The two PWM pins then control the state of the corresponding outputs, as shown in the following simplified truth table:
+The two PWM pins then control the state of the corresponding outputs (up to 20 kHz PWM frequency), as shown in the following simplified truth table:

 |TB9051FTG simplified truth table (PWM1 + PWM2)|

 |1||0||PWM||0||PWM (H/L)||L||forward/brake at speed PWM %|